This chapter includes the following sections:

-The Server Affinity Enabled parameter on connection factories defines whether a WebLogic Server that is load balancing consumers or producers across multiple member destinations in a distributed destination set, will first attempt to load balance across any other local destination members that are also running on the same WebLogic Server.
+The Server Affinity Enabled parameter on connection factories defines whether a WebLogic Server that is load balancing consumers or producers across multiple member destinations in a distributed destination set, first attempts to load balance across any other local destination members that are also running on the same WebLogic Server.

 To disable server affinity on a connection factory:

-For more information about how the Server Affinity Enabled setting affects the load balancing among the members of a distributed destination, see How Distributed Destination Load Balancing Is Affected When Server Affinity Is Enabled.
+For more information about how the Server Affinity Enabled setting affects the load balancing among the members of a distributed destination, see Distributed Destination Load Balancing When Server Affinity Is Enabled.

 When load balancing consumers across multiple remote physical queues, if one or more of the queues have zero consumers, then those queues alone are considered for balancing the load.
 Once all the physical queues in the set have at least one consumer, the standard algorithms apply.

 In addition, when producers are sending messages, queues with zero consumers are not considered for message production, unless all instances of the given queue have zero consumers.

 When distributed destinations are paused for message production or insertion, they are not considered for message production.
 Similarly, when destinations are paused for consumption, they are not considered for message production.